Subsea rock installation (SRI) vessel

 Van Oord awarded the design and equipment contract to Ulstein for its new SRI vessel, which features Ulstien’s advanced X-bow design.

 Ulstein also supplied the main fall pipe deployment system and other ancillary systems.

-The overall length of the ship is 154.4m, moulded breadth is 28m, depth to main deck is 13.3m, maximum draft is 8m and the length between perpendiculars is 147.9m.
-The Van Oord vessel will have a maximum deadweight of 14,000t, a loading capacity of 12,000t and will be capable of dumping 60kg to 300kg of rock, with a dumping capacity of 1,000m.
+The overall length of the ship is 154.4m, moulded breadth is 28m, depth to the main deck is 13.3m, the maximum draft is 8m and the length between perpendiculars is 147.9m.
+The Van Oord vessel has a maximum deadweight of 14,000t, a loading capacity of 12,000t and is capable of dumping 60kg to 300kg of rock, with a dumping capacity of 1,000m.

 The vessel is equipped with a DP-3 dynamic positioning system and is classified under Bureau Veritas Ice class 1A classification, including POLLAR CLASS 7, SPS Comf Noise 1, Comf Vib 1 cleanship, BWT, green passport, Sp60, grab-loading, special service / rock installation ship, unrestricted navigation.

-The vessel will provide accommodation for up to 60 personnel, have a sea endurance of up to 45 days, and can sail at a maximum speed of 13kt.
+The vessel provides accommodation for up to 60 personnel, have a sea endurance of up to 45 days, and can sail at a maximum speed of 13k.

 The vessel is outfitted for year-round operations in adverse weather and high-sea conditions.

 SRI is a tested technique that ensures protection and stableness of offshore structures and pipelines.
 It can be performed by two types of ships, including fall-pipe vessels (FPV) and side stone dumping vessels (SSDV).
 FPVs are deployed in offshore projects for covering pipelines and cables, employing scour protection and levelling the sea bottom.